freddylukai/stellaris-optimizer/README.md

 If you understand how PuLP works, you can simply directly edit the problem in the file; for instance, if you wanted to permit a deficit of consumer goods, or change the objective to maximizing food (such as on an agricultural world)

+#### Known Issues

+Do note that the current weighting scheme for alloys, research, and unity is a bit broken; you may have to adjust the weights within the program to get it to produce "balanced" results, or you can use it to produce research only or alloy only worlds.

 ## Future Work

 ### value config